This article originally appeared on VICE Denmark.

-At 25, a typical Monday morning for me would involve lying on my living room floor in a shitty little flat in Nordvest, on the outskirts of Copenhagen.
-My hands would be trembling, my heart would be pounding a mile a minute and my face would be sweating bullets.
-I'd feel so hollow and so ashamed, but the only way I could imagine feeling better would be downing six Harboe Bear Beers and a bottle of wine in the £2 price range.
-I'm 34 now, and I can look back on almost 20 years of alcohol abuse that utterly wrecked my teenage years and my twenties.
+At 25, a typical Monday morning for me would involve lying on my living room floor in a shitty little apartment in Nordvest, on the outskirts of Copenhagen.
+My hands would be trembling, my heart would be pounding a mile a minute, and my face would be sweating bullets.
+I'd feel so hollow and so ashamed, but the only way I could imagine feeling better would be downing six Harboe Bear Beers and a bottle of wine in the $3 price range.
+I'm 34 now, and I can look back on almost 20 years of alcohol abuse that utterly wrecked my teenage years and my 20s.

 I had my first sips of alcohol when I was about 12 or 13, and I knew immediately that it was right up my alley.
-I thought it tasted alright but especially the effect it had on my brain was something I could work with.
+I thought it tasted OK, and the effect it had on my brain was definitely something I could work with.
 It turned out my friends felt the same way too.
-At this point we were also constantly smoking weed, skating, tagging and doing mushrooms.
-Growing up as a bunch of brats in a small town, it was either that, football or tinkering with mopeds.
-We weren't into football or mopeds.
+At this point, we were also constantly smoking weed, skating, tagging, and doing mushrooms.
+Growing up as a bunch of brats in a small town, it was either that, soccer, or tinkering with mopeds.
+We weren't into soccer or mopeds.

 I'd been living alone with my dad from the age of nine, until I was 17.
 Our relationship had always been more that of friends partying together than of father and son.
 So instead of having a proper father figure in my life, I had a friend who let me drink what I wanted and do what I wanted, while at the same time introducing me to the wonderful world of cannabis.
 When I was 15 and went to a new school, he packed my lunch for the train trip and tucked a little handful of buds in there as a surprise.

-At 17, I moved to Copenhagen to get a fresh start but of course the exact opposite thing happened.
-I tried to study one subject after the other but it did nothing for me except increase my student loans, which I blew on booze and drugs.
-My mum also helped me out with some money and I lied to her about where it went.
-She knew exactly what was going on but was overcome with guilt about having let me move in with my father when I was young, and giving me money without asking questions was her way of compensating.
+At 17, I moved to Copenhagen to get a fresh start, but of course, the exact opposite thing happened.
+I tried to study one subject after the other, but it did nothing for me except increase my student loans, which I blew on booze and drugs.
+My mom also helped me out with some money, and I lied to her about where it went.
+She knew exactly what was going on, but she was overcome with guilt about having let me move in with my father when I was young, and giving me money without asking questions was her way of compensating.

 Drinking was something I did because I felt like shit.

-In my early twenties, I would 50 to 60 drinks on a weekend day – cutting down to about half of that in the middle of the week, to achieve some small level of functionality.
-At that point, it had become pretty clear that I was an alcoholic, and I was on a pretty rough Antabuse treatment – a drug that keeps you from drinking by adding some nasty side effects to alcohol intake.
+In my early twenties, I would have 50 to 60 drinks on a weekend day—cutting down to about half of that in the middle of the week, to achieve some small level of functionality.
+At that point, it had become pretty clear that I was an alcoholic, and I was on a pretty rough Antabuse treatment—a drug that keeps you from drinking by adding some nasty side effects to alcohol intake.
 To compensate, I went all out with hash and pills.
-But if you really want to, it is possible to drink while taking Antabuse – and I really wanted to.
-Your head swells up, your heart starts pounding, you feel nauseous, you have trouble breathing and get red splotches and prickling sensations on your skin.
+But if you really want to, it is possible to drink while taking Antabuse—and I really wanted to.
+Your head swells up, your heart starts pounding, you feel nauseous, you have trouble breathing, and you get red splotches and prickling sensations on your skin.
 But in the end, the alcohol subdues the nervous system to such a degree that you no longer feel the allergic reaction.

-I always thought that I just needed a couple of months on the medication and then I'd be ready to drink responsibly.
+I always thought that I just needed a couple of months on the medication, and then I'd be ready to drink responsibly.
 But every time I ended a treatment, it just got worse.
-The hardest step was actually realising and admitting to myself that my drinking was beyond my control.
-I had this false idea that I would some day learn to regulate my alcohol intake but that was only because I wasn't brave enough to address the actual issue: Drinking was something I did because I felt like shit.
-If you stop once and for all, you have to confront the demons that are the root of your problem – and you have to confront them sober.
+The hardest step was actually realizing and admitting to myself that my drinking was beyond my control.
+I had this false idea that I would some day learn to regulate my alcohol intake, but that was only because I wasn't brave enough to address the actual issue: Drinking was something I did because I felt like shit.
+If you stop once and for all, you have to confront the demons that are the root of your problem—and you have to confront them sober.

 I almost died twice in my life.
 Once was at a techno festival where I collapsed and woke up in the hospital.
 The other was during a Jeff Mills set at a club in Copenhagen, where I overdosed on GHB and an ungodly amount of liquor.
-My heart stopped and I was resuscitated in the rain in front of people queuing to get in.
+My heart stopped, and I was resuscitated in the rain in front of people lining up to get in.
 I woke up at Copenhagen University Hospital the next day with electrodes all over my body.
-I remember spotting a plastic bag that contained my pants – which I'd apparently unconsciously peed in while the paramedics were reviving me right there on the sidewalk.
-The doctor warned me, but to no avail: I got pissed again that night.
+I remember spotting a plastic bag that contained my pants—which I'd apparently unconsciously peed in while the paramedics were reviving me right there on the sidewalk.
+The doctor warned me, but to no avail: I got drunk again that night.
 On less exciting nights, I would just sit at home with the curtains drawn, drinking by myself, a bawling mess of snot and tears.

 Jakob Engberg Petersen just opened his own sign writing business, called Copenhagen Signs.

-If you suspect that you or someone you know might have a drinking problem, please contact Addaction.org.uk.
+If you suspect that you or someone you know might have a drinking problem, contact the National Council on Alcoholism and Drug Dependence.